The knee is a complex joint that is commonly injured. The accurate diagnosis of knee injuries requires a rather detailed knowledge of anatomy.

 The patellar tendon inserts on the anterior tibial tubercle, which is easily palpable.
 The lateral tibial plateau is located just lateral to the tubercle.
 Posterior and lateral to the plateau is the fibular head, palpable just inferior to the lateral femoral condyle.

 The medial meniscus is palpable along the medial joint line as the knee is internally rotated and gently extended.
-The lateral meniscus is not palpable although injury to this structure reliably produces joint line tenderness.
+The lateral meniscus is not palpable, although injury to this structure reliably produces joint line tenderness.
 The menisci of the knee migrate anteriorly with extension.
-The medial meniscus is less mobile because of its attachment to the medial collateral ligament.
-With ...
+The medial meniscus is less mobile because of its attachment to the medial collateral ligament (MCL).
+With flexion, there is ...